Harem: Western representations

 Angelique and the Sultan, part of the Angélique historical novel series by Anne and Serge Golon, later made into a film, has the theme of a 17th-century French noblewoman captured by pirates and taken into the harem of the King of Morocco, where she stabs the king with his own dagger when he tries to have sex with her and stages a daring escape.

 The Russian writer Leonid Solovyov adapted the Middle Eastern and Central Asian folktales of Nasreddin in his book Возмутитель спокойствия (translated both as The Beggar in the Harem: Impudent Adventures in Old Bukhara and as The Tale of Hodja Nasreddin: Disturber of the Peace) about hero Nasreddin's beloved being taken into the harem of the Emir of Bukhara and his efforts to rescue her (a theme completely absent from the original folktales).

-A Study in Scarlet, the first of Conan Doyle's Sherlock Holmes mysteries, applies many of the above conventions to the Western phenomenon of Mormon polygamous marriage.
+A Study in Scarlet, the first of Arthur Conan Doyle's Sherlock Holmes mysteries, applies many of the above conventions to the Western phenomenon of Mormon polygamous marriage.
 In the wild days of the early Mormon settlement of Utah, the protagonist's beloved is kidnapped and placed against her will in the harem of a Mormon elder, where she dies.
 Having failed to rescue her, the protagonist vows deadly revenge on the kidnappers—the background of the mystery solved by Holmes.

-In H.G.
-Wells' The War in the Air, civilization breaks down due to global war.
+In H. G. Wells's The War in the Air, civilization breaks down due to global war.
 With the world reverting to barbarism, a strongman takes over a town and starts forcing young women into a harem that he is building up.
 The protagonist must fight and kill him to save his girlfriend from being included.

 In the tales of his galactic secret agent Dominic Flandry, science fiction writer Poul Anderson includes an episode where one of Flandry's love interests is forced into the harem of a corrupt planetary governor.
 The futuristic harem follows the established literary depictions, except that traditional eunuchs are replaced by extraterrestrials.